michaelbarton/bioinformatics-zen/content/markup/data/deriving-biological-meaning-from-principal-components-analysis.markdown

 6 Blue Male     6 10.8 9.0 23.0 26.5 9.8 -15.34 -0.7950 -0.08414
 <%= endhighlight %>

-The first column is the first component, and so forth.
-Each row shows how much each characteristic of the original data adds to the given component, e.g. the weight for "frontal lobe" in the first component is 0.28898.
+The column `PC1`is the first component, and so forth.
+Each row shows the value each crab is given in each component e.g. the weight for the first crab in the first component is -26.46.
+The weight for the second crab in the second component is -0.3364.
+In addtion to each of the crabs (observations) having PCA weights, the variables also have weights.
+These can be observed in the `rotations` part of the returned PCA object.

+<%= highlight %>
+R> head(crab.pca$rotation)
+     PC1     PC2     PC3     PC4     PC5
+FL   0.2890  0.3233 -0.5072  0.7343  0.1249
+RW   0.1973  0.8647  0.4141 -0.1483 -0.1409
+CL   0.5994 -0.1982 -0.1753 -0.1436 -0.7417
+CW   0.6617 -0.2880  0.4914  0.1256  0.4712
+BD   0.2837  0.1598 -0.5469 -0.6344  0.4387
+<%= endhighlight %>

-When you use PCA, what you want is for components to be able to discriminate points in the data.
-When I say discriminating, the components can be used to spread and separate, so you can get more of an idea of what's happening.
-In terms of PCA, a discriminating component has both positive and negative values in the column.
-So we can see that the first component has no discriminating effect as all the values in the column are positive.
+A common application for PCA, is to discriminate your data into groups with.
+When I write discriminating, use components to spread and separate data to indicate how your data is distributed.
+In PCA, a discriminating component has both positive and negative values.
+If you look at all the value for the first component `PC1` you will see that they are all negative and suggest there is little discrimatory power for this component.

-Looking to the second component, we can see two negative values, and three positive values, therefore the second component can be used to discriminate the data.
+Looking to the second component, this have both positive and negative values and therefore this second component can be used to discriminate the data.
 To visualise this effect we'll use the two most opposing characteristics
 - the most negative and the most positive values.
 In this case it's rear width (RW) 0.87, and carapace width (CW) -0.29.
 Plotting these two characteristics we get the following graph.

 <%= image(amzn('/principal_components_analysis/second_component_dotplot.png')) %>

-Here you can see that data forms a nosey V shape.
+Here you can see that data forms a noisey V shape.
 Imagine that you drew a line through each arm of the V, you would get two sets of data.
 Therefore, we might assume that there are two different distributions of carapace to rear width ratio.
 We can test this by plotting the density of the crabs according to this